 When Romania and Bulgaria joined the European Union in 2007, it triggered heated discussions in many Western European countries.
-There were fears of a mass influx of immigrants due to the large disparities in wealth and the limited opportunities on the domestic labour markets.
+There were fears of a mass influx of immigrants due to the prosperity gap and the limited opportunities on the domestic labour markets.

 In the public discussions about alleged ‘poverty migration’ or supposed ‘social tourism’, the focus is often, at least implicitly, on Roma minorities, possibly fueling Anti-Gypsyism.

-On the one hand, and in an overall perspective, the migration of Romanians and Bulgarians has proven to be extremely diverse, in terms of countries of arrival, skills, labour market sectors, duration of stay and mobility, transnational orientations etc. On the other hand, there are certain European cities where these migrants are perceived as groups with specific problems and needs for support, who increasingly live spatially segregated in disadvantaged neighbourhoods.
-Educational and labour market opportunities are seen as comparatively low.
+On the one hand, the migration of Bulgarians and Romanians has proven to be extremely diverse, in terms of skills, labour market sectors, duration of stay and mobility etc. On the other hand, there are certain European cities where these migrants are perceived as groups with very specific needs, who increasingly live spatially segregated in disadvantaged neighbourhoods, and who have low labour market opportunities.
 Access to adequate and affordable housing is difficult while there are experiences of rejection by long-established neighbourhood residents.
-As a response, these cities developed specific approaches of integration policies guided by their long-term integration practices and orientations, by more recent changes in the overall understanding, and approach to integration, as well as national, regional and European funding lines and cooperations.
+As a response, these cities developed specific approaches of integration policies that were supposed to match the diversity of intra-EU mobility.

-This spring school brings together students, scientists and practitioners from selected European cities, part of the UNIC network and beyond.
+This spring school brought together students, scientists and practitioners from selected European cities, part of the UNIC network and beyond.